Back To Top

 THE BOTTOM LINE

-We think Callaway has done a great job with the new Chrome Tour.
-It has been designed to be a softer feeling ball that has slightly lower spin through the bag, and that has been achieved.
-This ball is ideal for the golfer with a high swing speed who doesn’t want to have to throttle back too much to keep their spin down.
+Callaway has done a great job with the new Chrome Tour in our view.
+The idea was to produce a softer feeling ball that has slightly lower spin through the bag and we would certainly confirm that has been achieved.
+This is a ball which is ideal for the golfer with a high swing speed who doesn’t want to have to throttle back too much to keep their spin down.

 MORE LIKE THIS